by256/rdfpy/README.md

 **rdfpy** achieves significant speed-up due to:

-- **Fast nearest-neighbor look-up**: a k-d tree is utilized to find particles within the required distances when counting the number of particles as a function of distance.
+- **Fast nearest-neighbor look-up**: a k-d tree is utilized when counting the number of particles as a function of distance from an origin particle.
 - **Multiprocessing**: computation of the particle count histogram is parallelized across multiple cores, with each core sharing the aforementioned k-d tree.

 ## Authors